BlueBrain/Brayns/python/doc/source/index.rst

 Introduction
 ------------

-Brayns provides a JSON-RPC API accessible through a websocket to interact with a running instance of braynsService (renderer backend).
+Brayns is a ray tracing based renderer written in C++ that can be configured to run a websocket server.
+This binary executable is called ``braynsService`` and can perform various renderings.

+This instance can be monitored by a websocket client using a JSON-RPC API.

-For convenience, it also provides a Python package to wrap the websocket communication with classes and functions to hide low level JSON-RPC messages.
+For convenience, a Python package is provided to wrap the websocket communication with classes and functions and hide low level JSON-RPC messages.

 This API (websocket or Python) has the following features:

 - Load models into brayns (circuits, DTIs, meshes, volumes, ...).
-- Load and/or attach simulations (compartment and spike reports).
+- Load and/or attach simulations to models (compartment and spike reports).
 - Modify their visual appearance (color, simulation color ramp, ...).
 - Tune the renderers to achieve different visual results.
 - Render images and simulation videos and save it to disk.